rdmpage/taxonomy-GBIF-manuscript/README.md

 Fig. GIBBONS.
 The three taxonomic names for the white-faced gibbon in GBIF database, together with the source of the name, the number of occurrence records linked to that name, and a map of those occurrences that have been georeferenced (GBIF data accessed 2013-09-17).
 Note that the data returned for each name is different.

 A user searching GBIF for, say, the name of the white-faced gibbon used by the IUCN red list (*Hoolock hoolock*) will think GBIF has virtually no relevant data on the distribution of this taxon.
 They would need to know about the synonymy of this ape in order to locate the additional data in GBIF that is associated with the other names.
-Note that this issue is not unique to GBIF: the [Map of Life project](http://www.mappinglife.org/) [Jetz et al. 2011] suffers from the same problem.
+Note that this issue is not unique to GBIF: the [Map of Life project](http://www.mappinglife.org/) [Jetz et al. 2012] suffers from the same problem.
 Searching on the three different taxonomic names for the white-faced gibbon results in three different maps (Fig. MOL) with no indication that these are for the same taxon.

 ![MOL](https://raw.github.com/rdmpage/taxonomy-GBIF-manuscript/master/figures/mapoflife.png)

 Fig MOL.
 Overlay map showing the three different distributions retrieved from the Map of Life for the three different names for the white-faced gibbon.
 Note that these maps needed three separate searches, one for each name.

 In addition to reducing the success of users searching for data in GBIF, unrecognised synonyms may potentially impact users' perception of the reliability of GBIF-mobilised data.
 GBIF users consistently rank taxonomic data (names and checklists) as one of the most important type of data for their needs [Ariño et al. 2013].
 It would therefore be desirable if the quality of this data was as high as possible.
-Based on the white-faced gibbon example (Fig. GIBBONS), and other examples discovered while exploring the GBIF taxonomy [Page, 2013b,c] I decided to explore the extent to which GBIF is affected by unrecognised taxonomic synonyms.
+Based on the white-faced gibbon example (Fig. GIBBONS), and other examples discovered while exploring the GBIF taxonomy [Page 2013b][Page 2013c] I decided to explore the extent to which GBIF is affected by unrecognised taxonomic synonyms.
 I have restricted this investigation to animal names so that I could make use of [BioNames](http://bionames.org) [Page 2013d] to investigate particular names in more detail.

 ## Methods